brain-slam/slam/README.md

    Look at the [doc](https://gauzias.github.io/slam) for a complete overview of available features!

-. ``io``: read/write gifti (and nifti) file format
++ ``io``: read/write gifti (and nifti) file format

-. ``generate_parametric_surfaces``: generation of parametric surfaces with random sampling
++ ``generate_parametric_surfaces``: generation of parametric surfaces with random sampling

-. ``geodesics``: geodesic distance computation using tvb-gdist and networkx
++ ``geodesics``: geodesic distance computation using tvb-gdist and networkx

-. ``differential_geometry``: several implementations of graph Laplacian (conformal, authalic, FEM...), texture Gradient
++ ``differential_geometry``: several implementations of graph Laplacian (conformal, authalic, FEM...), texture Gradient

-. ``mapping``: several types of mapping between the mesh and a sphere, a disc...
++ ``mapping``: several types of mapping between the mesh and a sphere, a disc...

-. ``distortion``: distortion measures between two meshes, for quantitative analysis of mapping properties
++ ``distortion``: distortion measures between two meshes, for quantitative analysis of mapping properties

-. ``remeshing``: projection of vertex-level information between two meshes based on their spherical representation
++ ``remeshing``: projection of vertex-level information between two meshes based on their spherical representation

-. ``topology``: mesh surgery (boundary indentification, large hole closing)
++ ``topology``: mesh surgery (boundary indentification, large hole closing)

-. ``vertex_voronoi``: compute the voronoi of each vertex of a mesh, usefull for numerous applications
++ ``vertex_voronoi``: compute the voronoi of each vertex of a mesh, usefull for numerous applications

-. ``texture``: a class to manage properly vertex-level information.
++ ``texture``: a class to manage properly vertex-level information.

-. ``plot``: extension of pyglet and visbrain viewers to visualize slam objects
++ ``plot``: extension of pyglet and visbrain viewers to visualize slam objects

 ## Dependencies
 These dependencies, whether mandatory or optional, are managed automatically and transparently for the user during the installation phase and are listed here for the sake of completeness.
-However, the user must have a Python3.6 environment with pip and setuptools.
+However, the user must have:

++ a Python3.6 installation

++ setuptools

++ pip

 ### Mandatory
 In order to work fine, slam requires:

 +  numpy

 +  scipy

 +  cython

 +  trimesh

 +  nibabel

++  matplotlib

 ### Optional

 #### Distance computation

-    + tvb-gdist
+tvb-gdist is recommended for geodesic distance/shortest paths computations

 #### Visualisation

-    + visbrain visbrain is recommanded for visualisation see (https://github.com/EtienneCmb/visbrain)
+visbrain is highly recommended for visualisation see (https://github.com/EtienneCmb/visbrain)

 #### Developers

 +  flake8, autopep8

 + pytest, pytest-cov

 + codecov

 ## Installation: